Xeon D

 The Xeon D is a brand of x86 system on a chip designed, manufactured, and marketed by Intel, targeted at the microserver market.
 It was announced in 2014, with the first products released in 2015.
-Related to the Xeon brand of workstation and server processors are based on the same architecture as server-grade CPUs, with support for ECC memory, higher core counts, support for larger amounts of RAM, larger cache memory.
-Unique to the Xeon D line, emphasis was also made on low power consumption, and integrated hardware blocks such as a network interface controllers, a PCI express root complex, and USB and SATA controllers.
+Related to the Xeon brand of workstation and server processors are based on the same architecture as server-grade CPUs, with support for ECC memory, higher core counts, support for larger amounts of RAM, and a larger cache.
+Unique to the Xeon D line, emphasis was also made on low power consumption, and integrated hardware blocks such as a network interface controllers, a PCIe root complex, and USB and SATA controllers.

+Early 2025, the Xeon 6 SoC line was announced as the 'next gen' for at least a part of the Xeon D lineup.

-Design Goals
+Design goals

 The Xeon D was designed to offer better performance per watt compared to the Xeon E3 and better absolute performance compared to the Atom processors, while operating at lower power and higher densities than Xeon E5 processors.
-Particularly, the Xeon D was designed to compete with emerging ARM microarchitecture based server solutions, by offering superior single core performance.
+Particularly, the Xeon D was designed to compete with emerging ARM microarchitecture–based server solutions, by offering superior single core performance.